Angular-Wave/angular.ts/src/core/sce/sce.md

 - service evaluates the expressions.
 - </div>
 -
-- There are no CSS or JS context bindings in AngularJS currently, so their corresponding `$sce.trustAs`
+- There are no CSS or JS context bindings in AngularTS currently, so their corresponding `$sce.trustAs`
 - functions aren't useful yet.
 This might evolve.
 -
 - ### Format of items in {@link ng.$sceDelegateProvider#trustedResourceUrlList trustedResourceUrlList}/{@link ng.$sceDelegateProvider#bannedResourceUrlList bannedResourceUrlList} <a name="resourceUrlPatternItem"></a>